Nytra/ValveIndexVR-StoreChecker/README.md

 You can use Windows Task Scheduler to make this script run at set intervals (e.g.: every 15 minutes) so that you will always be one of the first to know when the VR hardware becomes available.

-There will be a loud and obnoxious alarm sound if any of your desired products are available.
+There will be a loud and obnoxious alarm if any of your desired products are available.
 It will play the indexVrSfx.wav audio sample 30 times with a 1 second delay between each play.

-The script will also log the result of each check in the file `indexVrResults.dat`, in plain-text.
-You can use this file to look at previous results, just to make sure you didn't miss any availabilities.
+The script will log the result of each check in the file `indexVrResults.dat`, in plain-text.
+You can use this file to look at previous results, just to make sure you didn't miss anything.

 The format of the log file is:

-`Date[YYYY-MM-DD] Time[HH:MM:SS] ItemsChecked[CUR_N/MAX_N] ItemIndex[i=0-4] ItemName Result`.
+`Date[YYYY-MM-DD] Time[HH:MM:SS] ItemsChecked[CUR_N/MAX_N] ItemIndex[i=0-4] ItemName Result`

-This script was made for personal use.
-I test it a lot on my PC, and will continue to update it here whenever I fix bugs or add new features.
+Log example:

+`[2021-06-16] [16:50:35] 1/1 i=2 sku_hmd unavailable.`

 ## Requirements

-- Python 3.x.x
+- Python 3

-Type these in the terminal:
+Run these at command-line or terminal:

 `pip install requests`